OYanEnrique/layer-cake/README.md

 - **Dynamic Damage Scaling**: Both enemies and bosses get stronger as you progress.
 - **Enhanced Friendship System**: Befriend even the toughest bosses (if you're lucky)!
 - **Improved Visual Feedback**: Themed messages and effects for boss encounters.
+- **Colorful Terminal Output**: All colors are now applied only when printing, keeping your save files clean and readable.
+- **Player Name Assignment**: Your chosen name is always used for your candy hero.

 ## 🚀 How to Play
 1. **Start the game**: Run `python main.py` in your terminal.